sylwiabruszewska/backend-phonebook/readme.md

 # ContactManager API

 The "ContactManager" project is a basic Node.js-based API service designed for contact management.
 It allows users to create accounts and perform operations on contacts stored in an address book.
-This API offers endpoints for signing in, logging in & out, updating avatar as well as listing contacts, retrieving specific contacts, adding new contacts, updating existing contact and removing contact.
+This API offers endpoints for signing in, logging in & out and listing, retrieving specific contacts, adding new contacts, removing or updating existing one.
 Additionally, it implements user authentication and authorized access, ensuring secure interaction and restricting certain functions to authorized users.
+The project has been refactored from JavaScript to TypeScript and adapted to integrate seamlessly with the frontend developed earlier during the programming course.
+This refactoring enhances type safety, improves code maintainability, and ensures better alignment with modern TypeScript practices.

 ## Getting Started